Cataract Surgery: The Intraocular Lens Exchange/Lens Replacement Procedure

 You can also have cataract surgery with a monofocal (distance only) implant.
 This will provide you with glasses-free distance vision and a small prescription for reading in each eye.
 The individual type of lens recommended for your cataract surgery will be discussed prior to your treatment at the suitability consultation.

 Recovery from Cataract Surgery

 Once you have had your cataract surgery, you will be surprised at how quickly you can be up and running .For most patients distance vision is noticeably improved the day after cataract surgery, with intermediate and close vision improving over a couple of weeks.
 Studies have shown that optimum visual results are achieved once both eyes have undergone the procedure.

 Most patients are able to undertake light physical activities within a few days, and you should be up to doing most activities including sports by the three week mark.
 Cataract surgery is not only fast to perform; the recovery times are nice and quick also.

-To learn more about cataract surgery and treatment using clear lens exchange, please contact us here.
+To learn more about cataract surgery and treatment using Lens Replacement, please contact us here.